Saudi Arabia signs deal for 320 PAC-3 missiles - Lockheed

-WASHINGTON Saudi Arabia signed an agreement last week with the U.S. government for the purchase of 320 more Patriot PAC-3 missiles built by Lockheed Martin Corp, and may accelerate its plans to buy the longer-range THAAD system, a senior Lockheed official told Reuters this week.
+WASHINGTON Oct 14 Saudi Arabia signed an agreement last week with the U.S. government for the purchase of 320 more Patriot PAC-3 missiles built by Lockheed Martin Corp , and may accelerate its plans to buy the longer-range THAAD system, a senior Lockheed official told Reuters this week.

 The PAC-3 sale is part of a larger possible deal valued at $5.4 billion for a total of 600 PAC-3 missiles that was approved by the U.S. government in July.
 Such approvals, which do not guarantee a deal will be reached, are followed by negotiations about an actual sale.